 Only users 13 and older are allowed on Wattpad.
 If your child is under 13, you should close their account yourself, using their password.
-Wattpad is unable to close accounts unless you, the parent or legal guardian, reports it using your child's e-mail address.
+Wattpad is only able to close accounts when the parent or legal guardian reports it to us, informing us of your child's e-mail address.

 If your child is over 13, you can decide whether or not to allow them to stay on Wattpad.
 Here are some good things to ask your kids about any social network they want to join:

 Tell me everything you know about it.